 While cloud collaboration is a definite win for some organizations in terms of cost and efficiency, for others it’s more complicated, and still others should wait for future solutions that offer the security functionality they need.

 Your collaboration solutions always depend on your unique requirements.
-The key for any organization is to balance cost with functionality.
-That requires taking stock of your IT infrastructure and the investments you’ve already made and improving broadly from there.
+The key for any organization is to balance cost with functionality, which requires taking stock of your IT infrastructure and the investments you’ve already made and improving broadly from there.
 I’ve written this piece to walk you through three common scenarios across diverse industries and explain why cloud collaboration would or would not be a good fit.

 For most small to medium sized business, a complete cloud solution is the right move.
 The reason is simple: cost.
 Smaller businesses often lack a substantial IT staff, have a much smaller budget, and/or don’t have much on-premise infrastructure.
 Plus, these days, many are “born in the cloud.”
 Rather than investing in expensive hardware, an “as-a-service” solution that can scale makes the most sense.

 Most large enterprises face a conundrum when adopting cloud collaboration.
 Consider this example: Big Deal Enterprise employs 1,000 people, each one using a desk phone.

 There are several factors to consider: cost, logistics and transitioning IT personnel to new roles, to name a few.
 Implementing a complete cloud solution could be cumbersome if they need to refresh every phone they have, while other cloud solutions allow them to use existing hardware, but come with connectivity costs and complexities.